BolajiAyodeji/bolajiayodeji.com/content/how-to-deploy-a-node-application-to-heroku.md

 > [Node.js](https://nodejs.org) is a JavaScript runtime built on [Chrome's V8 JavaScript engine](https://v8.dev/).

-> [npm]() npm is the package manager for Node.js.
-It was created in 2009 as an open source project to help JavaScript developers easily share packaged modules of code.
+> [npm](https://www.npmjs.com/) npm is the package manager for Node.js.
+An open source project created to help JavaScript developers easily share packaged modules of code.

 You can simply download Node.js [here](https://nodejs.org/en/).
 Don't worry, npm comes with Node.js, so doing this installs both ✨